nextml-code/image-annotation-canvas/README.md

   dispatch={dispatch}
   completeAnnotationOn={(state) => { /* return a bool calculated from the state */ }}
   config={{
+    minCoordinates: 3, // polygons have a minimum of 3 coordinates
     bbox: {
       display: true,
       lineDash: [], // html canvas line dash